Unrealistic Trading Expectations: How to Get Real

 Take if from STT lead trainer Tim Bohen, who’s seen plenty of new traders dive in with unrealistic expectations and then get burned.

 “New traders think they are going to turn $500 into $500,000 in a year.
 They go too far, too fast,” says Tim.
 “They get their position sizes too big.
 They hold on too long.
 They blow up and then they say trading doesn’t work.
 It’s important to let go of expectations when you start trading.

 But most importantly, says Tim, “Remember that 90%+ of traders lose, so if you don’t take this seriously, you will likely become another statistic.
 Even the most experienced traders have a 35%-win rate.”

 If you understand that you can’t control the market, but can manage your expectations, you will be able to make trading decisions that are rational.
-Rational decision lead to more wins than losses, and that is the ultimate goal here.
+Rational decisions lead to more wins than losses and that is the ultimate goal here.